M-Grzymowicz/Portfolio/README.md

 # Portfolio - Marcin Grzymowicz

-Since I’m at the beginning of my data science journey, this portfolio currently contains only one project.
+This portfolio currently contains only one project.
 This list will be gradually expanded.

 - **Email**: [marcingrzymowicz@gmail.com](marcingrzymowicz@gmail.com)
 - **LinkedIn**: [www.linkedin.com/in/marcin-grzymowicz-94399663/](https://www.linkedin.com/in/marcin-grzymowicz-94399663/)